Trangth97/BI-EOF-Document/docs/source/setting-up.rst

 Logging out
 ===========
-Any time you want to exit the application, click the « Logout »  ?? button on the top-right corner.
+Any time you want to exit the application, click the « Logout » |logout| button on the top-right corner.
 Then, the working session stops and makes you return to the entry screen.

+.. |logout| image:: ./icons/logout.png